Efficiency (basketball): PER

 The most commonly used alternative to the EFF is the player efficiency rating developed by ESPN basketball statistician John Hollinger.
 It is denoted as PER, and is derived by a very complex calculation designed to compensate for different teams' varying style of play, among other factors.
 PER scores do not differ markedly from EFF scores, but player rankings will not be the same in both systems.

 A PER of 15 is considered average across the entire league (not true of EFF), and serves as a simple benchmark against which any player may be quickly compared to indicate his approximate net worth to an NBA franchise.
 Teams intending to compete for the championship typically seek to enlist at least two star players with high efficiency ratings above the low twenties.

 A PER of 30 over a span of more than a few games is considered exceptionally high.
 According to the modified PER formula used at Basketball-Reference.com, the highest PER ever achieved over an entire single season in the NBA was 32.85 by Nikola Jokić in 2021–22.
 Wilt Chamberlain held the distinction of being the only player with a PER over 30 over an entire single season for 2½ decades, after having a PER of 31.84 in 1962–63.
 No other player surpassed 30 until Michael Jordan in 1987–88 with a PER of 31.71.
-Since then, Jordan repeated the accomplishment three more times, and the milestone has also since been eclipsed by David Robinson, Shaquille O'Neal (three times), Tracy McGrady, Dwyane Wade, LeBron James (four times), Anthony Davis (twice), Stephen Curry, Russell Westbrook, James Harden, Giannis Antetokounmpo (three times), Nikola Jokić (twice) and Joel Embiid (twice).
+Since then, Jordan repeated the accomplishment three more times, and the milestone has also since been eclipsed by David Robinson, Shaquille O'Neal (three times), Tracy McGrady, Dwyane Wade, LeBron James (four times), Anthony Davis (twice), Stephen Curry, Russell Westbrook, Giannis Antetokounmpo (three times), Nikola Jokić (four times) and Joel Embiid (four times).
 No PER statistics are available pre-1951–52 as the 'minutes played' statistic was first recorded during that season.

 In the 2021–22 NBA season, three players achieved this feat : Nikola Jokić (32.85), Giannis Antetokounmpo (32.05) and Joel Embiid (31.16).
 Jokić broke Chamberlain's record of 32.08, kept for 60 years.

-Some currently active NBA players known for consistently high efficiency ratings include LeBron James, Chris Paul, Russell Westbrook, Kevin Durant, Giannis Antetokounmpo and Nikola Jokić.